aikaterna/aikaterna-cogs/README.md

 blurplefy - Make an avatar or an image upload blurple for Discord's 3rd anniversary.

+cah - Cards Against Humanity, played in DM's.
+This can rate limit large bots via the sheer number of messages sent.
+Install and use with caution on larger bots.

 chatchart - Generates a pie chart to display chat activity over the last 5000 messages.
 Requested by violetnyte.

+dictonary - I stole this from UltimatePancake's v2 cogs, defines words via a dictonary.
+Only the "define" command for now until the dependency owner updates their files with a pending PR.

 dungeon - New users with new accounts will be shuffled off to a locked channel on-join to help mitigate raiders.
 Please see the dungeon_readme.md file on this repo for more information.